 - Cost-effectiveness of physical therapy for knee osteoarthritis and other musculoskeletal disorders

 - Qualitative research related to arthritic conditions including knee and hip osteoarthritis and spinal stenosis

 - Race Disparities in Physical Function and Physical Therapy Utilization after Total Knee Arthroplasty

 - Physical therapy Students' Perceived Comfort Treating Patients from Diverse Populations: a Comparison of Two Institutions

 - Race and Gender Disparities in Physical Function Before and After Total Hip Arthroplasty: a Retrospective Analysis

 Ally Bove is an assistant professor in the Department of Physical Therapy.
-She received BS degrees in Biology and Health Sciences from Duquesne University and a Doctor of Physical Therapy degree from Columbia University, and is currently completing PhD studies at the University of Pittsburgh.
+She received BS degrees in Biology and Health Sciences from Duquesne University and a Doctor of Physical Therapy degree from Columbia University, and a PhD at the University of Pittsburgh.
 Her research interests include racial disparities related to knee OA, total knee arthroplasty and cost-effectiveness of non-surgical treatments for knee OA and other populations seeking physical therapy.